 NURS 695/Practicum in the Clinical Nurse Leader Role 4 cr.
-Prerequisites: NURS 633, 685 and 660 knowledge in key areas such as finance/economics, quality management patient safety/risk management, healthcare technology, and informatics.
+Prerequisites: NURS 633, 685 and 660

+This course provides the student with the opportunity to develop advanced competencies required for implementation of the clinical nurse leader role within a healthcare agency.
+The focus is on acquisition of advanced knowledge in key areas such as finance/economics, quality management patient safety/risk management, healthcare technology, and informatics.
 Practicum experiences will take place in one or more healthcare settings under the guidance of an expert clinical preceptor.
 Course includes three hours/week of on-campus seminar plus 340 clinical practicum hours.